wlangera/gcube-bcubed-hack/paper.md

 ...

 # Introduction
 Simulation studies offer numerous benefits due to their ability to mimic real-world scenarios in controlled and customizable environments.
 Ecosystems and biodiversity data are very complex and involve a multitude of interacting factors.
-Simulations allow researchers to model and to understand the effects of the complexity of ecological systems by varying parameters such as spatial and/or temporal clustering, species prevalence, etc.
+Simulations allow researchers to model and to understand the effects of the complexity of ecological systems by varying parameters such as spatial and/or temporal clustering and species prevalence.

 During the B-Cubed Hackathon (Hacking Biodiversity Data Cubes for Policy), we aimed to create a practical simulation framework for biodiversity data cubes based on Monte Carlo methods (= based on repeated random sampling).
 This framework is composed of three steps ([Fig. 1](#Figure_1)):